Alec Burks: Cleveland Cavaliers (2018–2019)

 On November 29, 2018, Burks was traded, along with two future second-round picks, to the Cleveland Cavaliers in exchange for Kyle Korver.
 Burks made his Cavaliers debut the next day, recording 15 points, six rebounds, four assists and two steals in a 128–95 loss to the Boston Celtics.
 On December 3, he made a game-winning dunk with 3.2 seconds left to give the Cavaliers a 99–97 win over the Brooklyn Nets.
 He also had 13 points and seven rebounds in the game.
 On December 7, Burks tied his season high of 22 points, alongside seven rebounds and a season-high nine assists, in a 129–110 loss to the Sacramento Kings.
 On January 13, 2019, he had 17 points and a season-high 13 rebounds in a 101–95 win over the Los Angeles Lakers.

 Sacramento Kings (2019)

 On February 7, 2019, Burks was traded to the Sacramento Kings in a three-team trade involving the Houston Rockets.
 He made his Kings debut a day later, recording nine points and four rebounds in a 102–96 win over the Miami Heat.

 Golden State Warriors (2019–2020)

 On July 11, 2019, Burks signed with the Golden State Warriors.
 He made his Warriors debut on October 30, recording seven points and two assists in a 121–110 loss to the Phoenix Suns.
 On January 20, 2020, Burks scored a season-high 33 points, alongside seven rebounds, eight assists and three blocks, in a 129–124 overtime loss to the Portland Trail Blazers.
-On January 30, he switched his jersey number from 8 to 20 out of respect for the late Kobe Bryant, who passed away in a helicopter crash four days earlier.
+On January 30, he switched his jersey number from 8 to 20 out of respect for the late Kobe Bryant, who died in a helicopter crash four days earlier.